zapolnov/zxide/README.md

 ZX Spectrum IDE
 ===============

+**NOTE: this software is deprecated.
+It is not being actively developed and contains a lot of bugs and problems.
+It is highly recommented to AVOID USING THIS SOFTWARE.
+Thank you!**

 This is a simple Integrated Development Environment for assembler (and, to the limited extent, BASIC) programming for ZX Spectrum.